microchip-pic-avr-examples/pic18f57q43-cnano-ioc-mplab-melody/README.md

 ![Melody - program successful](images/ioc_program_successful.png)
 ## Operation

-Push SW0 and see if the LED0 lights for 2 seconds and then shuts off till the next interrupt.
+To operate this demo, press the pushbutton named SW0.
+LED0 should light up for 2 seconds indicating that an interrupt-on-change has occurred (negative edge has been detected) and then the LED should shut off until a negative edge is detected on this pin again. .

 <img src="images/ioc_nano_demo.gif" width="600"/></a>